Chapter 10: Shopify Integration

 }

-Webhooks keep AdPriority synchronized with product changes in real time.
-All webhooks are verified via HMAC-SHA256 before processing.
+Webhooks keep AdPriority synchronized with product and inventory changes in real time.
+All webhooks are registered via GraphQL and verified via HMAC-SHA256 before processing.

 Webhook Registration

-Webhooks are registered during app installation via the REST API:
+Webhooks are registered during app installation via the GraphQL Admin API:

 // backend/src/integrations/shopify/webhooks.ts